braze-inc/braze-docs/_docs/_help/release_notes/2019/may.md

 ## Only Show Mine - Campaign Sorting Feature

-When a user checks the `Only Show Mine` checkbox on the Campaign grid, the results will filter down to Campaigns show only created by the logged-in user.
+When a user checks the `Only Show Mine` checkbox on the campaign grid, the results will filter down to campaigns show only created by the logged-in user.
 Additionally, the user can use the search bar by inputting `created_by_me:true`.

 ![Created by Me][cbm]{: height="50%" width="50%"}

-Also, the Campaign grid sidebar is now resizable!
+Also, the campaign grid sidebar is now resizable!

 ## Delete Users by Alias